nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p12 -->
 Faith misrepresented <u>abstractly</u> has no specific conviction or persuasion.
 This is often evident with a bit of probing as this representation of faith cannot be made specific.
-If you ask, ‘what do you believe’ or ‘why do you believe’ the person with this understanding of faith often cannot clarify beyond ‘I believe’. <span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="3" data-verses="15" data-lang="en" data-version="NKJV">1 Peter 3:15</span> says we should be ready to give an answer for the hope that is in us.
+If you ask, ‘what do you believe’ or ‘why do you believe’ the person with this understanding of faith often cannot clarify beyond ‘I believe’. <span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="3" data-verses="15" data-lang="en" data-version="NKJV">1 Peter 3:15</span> says we should be ready to give an answer for the hope that is in us.

 <!-- p13 -->